Diabetic retinopathy usually only requires specific treatment when it reaches an advanced stage and there's a risk to your vision.

 The injections are usually given once a month to begin with.
 Once your vision starts to stabilise, they'll be stopped or given less frequently.

-Injections of steroid medication may sometimes be given instead of anti-VEGF injections, or if the anti-VEGF injections don't help.
+Injections of steroid medication may sometimes be given instead of anti-VEGF injections, or if the anti-VEGF injections do not help.

 Risks and side effects

 Possible risks and side effects of anti-VEGF injections include:

 - eye irritation or discomfort